jakatz87/Election_Analysis/README.md

 # When it's time to write the coding results to a text file, use the with-open code with the "w"rite command
 with open(file_to_save, "w") as txt_file:
 ```
-When reading the CSV file, after `with open(file_to_load) as election_data:`, I had to use the correct dependency language of 'reader=csv.reader(election_data)' to make the "reader" variable.
+When reading the CSV file, after `with open(file_to_load) as election_data:`, I had to use the correct dependency language of `reader=csv.reader(election_data)` to make the "reader" variable.
 Now the program can exclude the header data in the file so it's not counted with the data:  `header = next(reader)`.

 The first "for" loop begins to count total votes, candidate names, and county names
 ```